Movietone Act:

 Paramount Publix Corporation.
 1 reel.

-Based on the University of Maine's fight song written by E. A. Fenstad, with the lyrics by Lincoln Colcord.
+Based on the University of Maine's fight song written by E. A. Fenstad, with lyrics by Lincoln Colcord.
 The animation surrounds a mouse playing against a team of cats at a college football game.
 He gets tackled, but manages to cling to the ball when it gets stolen, and kick himself a touchdown.

 Talkartoons: